amcgavin/advent-of-code/README.md

-Submissions for Advent of Code 2020
+Submissions for Advent of Code
 ------------------------------

-Solutions are in python.
+Solutions are (mostly) in python.